assaff/msc-thesis/source/results.rst

     that they inform the model about different characteristics of the residues in question.

-.. _table-svm-features:

-.. list-table:: Features used in SVM classification of surface residues.
-    :stub-columns: 1
-    :header-rows: 1
-    :widths: 2 1 4

-    * - Feature name
-      - Source
-      - Description
-    * - Fragment Normalized Rank
-      - FTMap
-      - rank of the CS
-    * - Fragment Size
-      - FTMap
-      - Size of the nearest CS
-    * - Conservation Score
-      - ConSurf DB
-      - Normalized conservations score assigned to the residue using a MSA
-    * - Pocket Size
-      - CASTp
-      - Normalized size of the nearest pocket
-    * - Polarity
-      - Protein sequence
-      - Whether the residue is polar, i.e. belongs to the following amino acids: [....]
-    * - Hydrogen-bonding
-      - Protein sequence
-      - Whether the residue is prone to form hydrogen bonds, i.e. belongs to the list [....]

 In addition, each residue is labeled as binder if computational alanine scanning (using Rosetta) indicated a high increase in interaction energy upon mutation to alanine.